We have audited the accompanying financial statements of Bisil Plast

 Management is responsible for the preparation of these financial

 statements that give a true and fair view of the financial position,

-financial performance of the Company in accordance with accounting
+financial performance and of the Company in accordance with accounting

 principles generally accepted in India, including the Accounting

 Standards prescribed in section 133 of the Companies Act, 2013 (''the

 Act'').
 This responsibility includes the design, implementation and

 maintenance of internal control relevant to the preparation and